 Good-looking, healthy, and well-nurtured tanned skin can be achieved with a slow-tanning process and the help of the great tanning and protective properties of coconut oil!

 Coconut oil is famous for many wonderful cosmetic benefits.
 When used as a topical oil it moisturizes the skin, aiding its elasticity, regeneration, and youthful appearance.
 So, is coconut oil good for tanning?
 Although these properties are essential in topicals used for sun-exposed skin, coconut oil additionally offers sun protection and induces the tanning process.
 Therefore, coconut oil is excellent for sun tanning and will provide the desired results, but only when used properly.

 A sun-kissed tint is more about the hours spent protected in the shadows than the hours spent sun-exposed.
-To achieve the perfect tan, it’s important to stay out of the sun during peak hours, and when exposed to strong sun rays, use powerful sun protection to block UV rays.
+To achieve the perfect coconut oil tan, it’s important to stay out of the sun during peak hours, and when exposed to strong sun rays, use powerful sun protection to block UV rays.
 However, blocking the sun with high SPF prevents the skin from tanning, and exposing the skin to the strong sun with low protection will result in sunburns.

-Coconut tanning oil is perfect for safe tanning with regular exposure during early morning and late afternoon hours when the sun is at its weakest.
+Coconut oil tanning is perfect for safe tanning oil with regular exposure during early morning and late afternoon hours when the sun is at its weakest.
 The low natural SPF of around six that coconut oil provides, is perfect for building a solid base tan when exposed to healthy sun rays.

 The protective layer of saturated coconut oil fat on your skin provides just enough sun blockage during these hours, providing safe sun tanning while keeping the skin moisturized and preventing it from burning and dehydration.